iterative/mlem.ai/content/docs/user-guide/mlem-abcs.md

 Implementations:

-- `installable` - a python requirement typcally installed through `pip`.
+- `installable` - a python requirement typically installed through `pip`.
 Can have specific version and alternative package name.
-Default type
-- `custom` - a python requirement in a form of a local `.py` file or a python package.
-Contains name and source code for the module/package
+- `custom` - a python requirement in the form of a local `.py` file or a python package.
+Contains name and source code for the module/package.
 - `unix` - unix package typically installed through `apt` or `yum`

 ## ImportHook